Updated August 2022

 We couldn’t ignore one more transfer tool available to you – Transfer Appliance.
 In this case, you move your data offline by requesting your transfer appliance, uploading files there, and shipping it back to Google.

 And so you’re not limited in the amount of data you need to migrate at all!
-Plus, you don’t have to worry about your hardware potential or the internet connection - Google takes responsibility over all tech moments.
+Plus, you don’t have to worry about your hardware or the Internet connection.
+Google handles the tech side of things.

 - You can migrate a big bulk of data;